tradle/why-hypercore/FAQ.md

 - Availability.
 See for example [Our Networks](https://ournetworks.ca/) page referring to both IPFS and Dat URLs and Dat URL does not open.
 Same [here](https://2019.ournetworks.ca/).
 - Sparse loading
 - Support for streaming 1) live streaming, 2) recorded content 3) or just sharing a video on a messenger app.
-- Integrity - Hypercore verifies blocks via Merkle branch.
-But how is integrity of the whole drive achieved?
-Or integrity of the dir?
+- Integrity - See section on one Hypercore integrity.
+But how is the integrity of the multiple feeds achieved, e.g. metadata and content feeds in Hyperdrive, or composite feeds like multi-hyperdrive?
+How does IPFS support data integrity?
 - Granularity, not just files, e.g. with Hypercore you can do live updates in the UI in Hypercore, like Gmail does it.
 - Does IPFS support connection Multiplexing?
 Hypercore has sessions with forward secrecy.
 - DHT differences?